NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 The allocation of MPI processes and threads can further be controlled with the ``--distribution`` option.
 This is a complicated option, with many settings.
-The basic example below (which would be included in the batch script) tells the scheduler to allocate in a cyclic manner, i.e. per node or per socket, and the threads in a block manner, i.e. all together:
+The basic example below (which would be included in the batch script) tells the scheduler to allocate the processes in a cyclic manner, i.e. per node or per socket, and the threads in a block manner, i.e. all together:

 .. code:: bash

    #SBATCH --distribution cyclic:block

-The first part of the option's settings set the distribution of the tasks, the second sets the distribution of the threads.
+The first part of the option's settings controls the distribution of the tasks, the second controls the distribution of the threads.
 The ``cyclic:block`` matches the default allocation style of the job scheduler.
-As with the other pinning and allocation settings described in this section, these options should only be invoked by users wishing to create a specific configuration.
+As with the other pinning and allocation settings described in this section, these options should only be invoked by users wishing to create a specific and unusual configuration.

 Debugging
 ---------

-If the code compiles but the executable still requires debugging, *impi* allows for additional debugging information to be set using the `I_MPI_DEBUG
+If the code compiles but the executable still requires debugging, *mpirun* allows for additional debugging information to be set using the `I_MPI_DEBUG
 <https://software.intel.com/en-us/mpi-developer-reference-linux-other-environment-variables>`_
 environment variable.
 The argument for for the variable is the level of